Nightjar Logo

 The fix is to direct the detail shot up front, then refine the crop and resolution after the fact, rather than rescuing it from a hero image.

-Generate the detail shot at the right framing first
+Generate the detail shot at the right crop first

 1. Upload your source image Add your full-body or half-body shot as an Asset, the canonical name for an image stored in Nightjar.